Skip to main content

 Advanced debugging

 Use raw Compose logs only when debugging.
-The official start flow is ./scripts/start.sh --tail.
+The official start flow is the wizard or ./scripts/start.sh --tail.

 The stack-partial-prover profile name is the quickstart Compose profile name; it does not mean PROVER_DEV_OVERRIDE=false is enabled.